 How to know that it’s a scam?

-1. Find out as much information as you can about development team
+1. Find out as much information as you can about the developing team

 The very first step is to be sure that developers of the ICO aren’t anonymous.
-If so this is the biggest sign for not spending your money.
-If you have found developers on their website just google them as attentively as you can.
-Many scam ICOs use photos of people, who don’t even know what blockchain is.
-Also, there’re some scam projects that are involving some authorities of the industry, re-check this information before investing.
+If so, this is the most significant sign of not spending your money.
+If you have found developers on their website, just google them as attentively as you can.
+Many scam ICOs use photos of people who don’t even know what blockchain is.
+Also, some scam projects are involving some authorities of the industry, re-check this information before investing.